BasileVu/mangafox-upgrade/README.md

 Tested with tampermonkey 3.12 on Google chrome 46.0.2490.86 m.

 ### Installation
-Create a new script with tampermonkey, copy-paste the content of tampermonkey_script.js then edit field @require to the mangafox-upgrade.js file location.
+Create a new script with tampermonkey and copy past the content of mangafox_upgrade.js.